conradhalling/jekyll-theme-chirpy/_posts/2025-09-07-cape-cod-2025-day-five.md

 Back on pavement, I rode south on Ocean View Drive, which is part of Bicycle Route 1 and the East Coast Greenway.
-At the end of the drive, I turned right onto Lecount Hollow Road.
+At the end of the drive, I turned right onto LeCount Hollow Road.
 I took this west to the Cape Code Rail Trail, where I turned left and headed south.

 It was still raining, but not as hard as before.
 I love this section of the Cape